PageBot/PageBot/README.md

 * All image filtering supplied by Drawbot ImageObject.
 * Access and modify images on pixel-level.
 * Cascading styles, where Element values inherit from parent Elements, similar to CSS behavior.
-* Text flows are using the OSX FormattedString for all typographic parameters.
+* Text flows are using the macOS FormattedString for all typographic parameters.
 * Random Text generator for headlines and articles.
-* Read text from markdown (.md) and XML files.
+* Read text from MarkDown and XML (.MD .XML)
 * Support large amount of text processing functions:
    * centered, left, right and justified
    * Text to fit a box and elastic box to fit text
    * Tabular setting
    * Text Flow from one element to another.
-   * Variable Font UI access and instance creation, all of Python library "fonttools" available.
+   * Variable Font UI access and instance creation, as the whole "fonttools" Python library is available.
    * Access to all font metrics.
    * Outline Font access modification.
    * Space, groups and kerning access and modifcation.